 About Metro Supply Chain

 Metro Supply Chain is a strategic supply chain solutions partner for some of the world’s fastest growing and most recognizable organizations.
-Managing more than 12 million square feet in over 96 sites across North America and Europe with a team of 6,000, it is the largest privately-owned supply chain solutions company based in Canada.
-For almost 50 years, Metro Supply Chain’s scale, wide capabilities and entrepreneurial structure has enabled it to meet its customers’ most challenging supply chain needs, including the creation of complex e-commerce fulfillment and last-mile delivery networks.
+Managing more than 19 million square feet in over 175 sites across North America and Europe with a team of 9,000, it is the largest privately-owned supply chain solutions company based in Canada.
+For 50 years, Metro Supply Chain’s scale, wide capabilities and entrepreneurial structure have enabled it to meet its customers’ most challenging supply chain needs, including the creation of complex ecommerce fulfillment and last-mile delivery networks.